DanexCodr/BitDT/README.md

 <div align="center">

 Ready to optimize your date-time storage?
-Give BitDateTime a ⭐ and start saving space today!
+Give BitDT a ⭐ and start saving space today!

 </div>